 Never tamper with the governor to gain more power.
 The governor establishes safe operating limits that should not be exceeded.
-Refer to the performance curve on page E-1 for the maximum continuous operating speed for this pump.
+Refer to the Performance Curve in Section E for the maximum continuous operating speed for this pump.

 OPERATION IN EXTREME HEAT